Surface Flow Velocities from Space

 There are 88 NPS park units designated as Ocean and Coastal Parks that encompass 11,000 shoreline miles and 2.5 million acres of ocean and Great Lakes waters.
 Due to the large and complex nature of these park units, managing natural and cultural resources can be difficult.
 Benthic (meaning ocean floor or lake bottom) habitat maps are a spatially explicit way to identify submerged features.

 The substantial damage that Hurricane Sandy inflicted on coastal communities and surrounding wetlands resulted primarily from an associated storm surge of record extent and impact.
 In the hardest hit area, Federal lands, national parks, and wildlife refuges are interspersed with a dense urban landscape where the impact to estuaries, wetlands, and coastal forests is more diffuse and difficult to quantify spatially without the aid of aerial photographic and satellite imagery.
-Access points to these land units and natural resources adjoining roads showed wide-area tree mortality and downed
+Access points to these land units and natural resources adjoining roads showed wide-area tree mortal

 Coastal marine fog is an important meteorological phenomenon impacting some of the most populous cities and biodiverse regions of the world.
 Fog is an important resource along the western coasts of the continents, especially in North America (including California), South America from Ecuador to Chile, and Africa from the Canary Islands to South Africa.
 Satellite remote sensing data can capture the incursion of this marine layer.